THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 Sec.
 8- The appointment of all officers, not otherwise directed by this Constitution, shall be vested in the Legislature.

 Sec.
-9- All new applicants for admission to the ranks of The United Cherokee Nation of Indians must be reviewed by the Council.
+9- All new applicants for admission to the ranks of The United Cherokee Nation must be reviewed by the Council.
 Application fees and forms will be set by law.
 Members by adoption must pass a course of study relating to the Cherokee and their history and beliefs.
-All adoption must be approved by Star Council on a case by case basis.

 Sec.
-10- Any member of The United Cherokee Nation of Indians may, for behavior unbecoming a Nation member, be removed from the ranks of The United Cherokee Nation of Indians by a five sevenths (5/7) majority vote of the Star Council.
+10- Any member of The United Cherokee Nation may, for behavior unbecoming a Nation member, be removed from the ranks of The United Cherokee Nation by a five sevenths (5/7) majority vote of the Star Council.
 Any member of said Nation may surrender his or her membership at any time.
-Having done so, that person will be ineligible for United Cherokee Nation of Indians membership ever again unless specifically determined otherwise by a five sevenths (5/7) majority vote of the Star Council.
+Having done so, that person will be ineligible for United Cherokee Nation membership ever again unless specifically determined otherwise by a five sevenths (5/7) majority vote of the Star Council.

 Sec.
-1- All officers of The United Cherokee Nation of Indians, before he or she assumes his or her seat, shall take the following oath or affirmation, to wit:
+1- All officers of The United Cherokee Nation, before he or she assumes his or her seat, shall take the following oath or affirmation, to wit:

-The acting “Chief” will administer the oath to all Judges of The United Cherokee Nation of Indians while a Grand Court Justice will administer the oath to the Star Council members.
+The acting “Chief” will administer the oath to all Judges of The United Cherokee Nation while a Grand Court Justice will administer the oath to the Star Council members.

 Sec.
-3- It shall be the duty of the Treasurer to receive all The United Cherokee Nation of Indians monies, to pay out such monies as are required of him/her by the Star Council and to make a regular statement and account of the receipts and expenditures of all The United Cherokee Nation of Indians monies to said Star Council.
+3- It shall be the duty of the Treasurer to receive all Cherokee Republic monies, to pay out such monies as are required of him/her by the Star Council and to make a regular statement and account of the receipts and expenditures of all United Cherokee Nation monies to said Star Council.

 Sec.
 4- No money shall be drawn from the Treasury but by warrant from the Star Council, signed by two (2) members thereof and in consequence of appropriation made by law.

 Sec.
 5- Knowledge is necessary for good government, the preservation of liberty and the happiness of mankind.
-Therefore, schools and the means of education shall forever be required, encouraged, and supported in The United Cherokee Nation of Indians.
+Therefore, schools and the means of education shall forever be required, encouraged, and supported in The United Cherokee Nation.